null

 Common Concerns and Solutions

 Despite clear safety advantages, practical barriers sometimes prevent dog owners from switching.
+Rawhide treats are widely available in pet stores, which can influence purchasing decisions due to their convenience and affordability.
 Addressing these concerns directly helps you make better choices for your pet.

 Cost Concerns